Why are we carrying out the National Study of Health and Wellbeing: Children and Young People 2021?

 Linking survey answers to other information?

-If you agree, your child’s or, if you’re aged 17-22, your name, address and date of birth, but no other information, will be passed to authorised individuals at NHS Digital, ONS and Department of Education.
-The Department of Education will use this information to identify education records.
+If you agree, your child’s or, if you’re aged 17-23, your name, address and date of birth, but no other information, will be passed to authorised individuals at NHS Digital, ONS and Department for Education.
+The Department for Education will use this information to identify education records.
 NHS Digital and ONS will use this information to identify the NHS number so that they can link to health records that they maintain.
 Both the health and education information will be shared with NatCen, ONS and NHS Digital.
 If you want to remove your consent you can contact NHS Digital or NatCen via the contact details below and no linkage will be conducted from that point on.

 In the future, NatCen, ONS or NHS Digital may want to contact you about follow-up research on mental health and wellbeing.
 We will only invite you to take part in follow-up research if you give consent for this.
 NHS Digital will carefully review all proposals from researchers/organisations to conduct follow-up research before giving approval.
 We will not pass on any of your details without your permission.
 NHS Digital will not approve any requests that are for commercial use.
 If you are invited to take part in any future studies, you will be free to refuse if you do not want to take part.
 If you want to remove your consent at any time you can contact NHS Digital or NatCen via the contact details below.